AliIbnIbrahim/tutorials.CRUD-Operations/README.md

 We will start up our services using a simple bash script.
 Windows users should download [cygwin](http://www.cygwin.com/) to provide a command-line functionality similar to a Linux distribution on Windows.

-NB: Cygwin to be remove and replaced by debian package under windows
+NB: Cygwin to be remove and replaced by debian/or ubuntu windows package.

 # Start Up